-Once your bundles of fiber are entirely dried out, you can start refining them further through buffing.
+Once your bundles of fiber are entirely dried out, you can start refining ’em further by buffing them.
 This removes any residue of woody splinter-like bits in the threads.

-Buffing is performed by rubbing the fibers together between your hands until the strands are soft and smooth.
-With continued buffing, your threads will appear fluffier and paler.
+Buffing is performed by rubbing the fibers between your hands until the strands are soft and smooth.
+With continued buffing, the threads will appear fluffier and paler.
 At this stage, when you’re satisfied with the results, you can start wrapping your fibers into cordage.

-To ensure your rope is durable and won’t easily break under pressure, you wanna reverse wrap your cordage.
+Reverse wrap your cordage to ensure your DIY rope is durable and won’t easily break under pressure.
 With this wrapping technique, your cordage won’t come undone because it’s caught in opposition to friction, meaning you have fibers twisting one way while the other bundle is twisting the other way.

 How to Reverse Wrap